dimastatz/cloud-profiler/README.md

 Jprofiler agent uses the JVM tool interface.
 JVMTI is a native interface that a profiler uses to gain access to information and add hooks for inserting its own instrumentation.
 This means that at least part of the profiling agent must be implemented as native code and so a JVM profiler is not platform independent.
 To load the agent at startup, a VM parameter [-agentpath:] is added to the command line.
 Once loaded, the profiling agent tasks the JVMTI to be notified of all kinds of events, such as thread creation or class loading.
 Some of these events directly deliver profiling data.
 Using the class loading event, the profiling agent instruments classes as they are loaded and inserts its own byte-code to perform its measurements.
 The JProfiler agent only collects the profiling data.
 The JProfiler UI is started separately and connects to the profiling agent through a socket.
 This means that it is actually irrelevant if the profiled JVM is running on the local machine or on a remote machine - the communication mechanism between the profiling agent and the JProfiler UI is always the same.
 JProfiler can work in two modes: on start and attach.
 In attach mode the JProfiler agent is loaded on the fly and is limited, because some features are not available in later phases of JVM lifecycle (see JVMTI specs).

 ## Problem Statement
 Profiling distributed cloud applications cannot be done by commodity profilers.
 Here are some challenges:
 - [Elasticity](https://en.wikipedia.org/wiki/Elasticity_(cloud_computing)) of Cloud Applications: Cloud Applications scale up and down dynamically to adapt to workload changes.
 Commodity profiles lack the ability to automatically discover and attach to new running instances of the same application.
-- Profiling a High Scale Cloud Application will generate a lot of data.
-For example JProfiler generates X MB/min
+- Data Volume Challenge - Profiling a High Scale Cloud Application will generate a lot of data.
+For example JProfiler generates X MB/min.
+-

 ## Facts and Observation